 To minimize your risks of a blood clot or pulmonary embolism after gastric sleeve surgery, we recommend walking every day after the surgery and performing calf muscle exercises.

-Dumping syndrome is a group of symptoms that develop most likely because of a surgery that was done in order to remove a part or all of a stomach.
+Dumping syndrome is a group of symptoms that develop most likely because of surgery that was done to remove a part or all of a stomach.
 It can also occur if the stomach has been bypassed to help a patient losing weight.
-It is often referred to as rapid gastric emptying.
-Dumping syndrome often happens when the undigested content of the stomach move too fast through the bowel.
-Some dumping syndrome symptoms include: nausea, diarrhea and cramps.
+Dumping syndrome is also called rapid gastric emptying.
+Dumping syndrome often happens when the undigested content of the stomach moves too fast through the bowel.
+Some dumping syndrome symptoms include nausea, diarrhea, and cramps.

-In order to prevent these symptoms from occurring, the diet must be adjusted accordingly.
-In serious cases of dumping syndromes, a patient may need medication or even surgery.
+To dumping syndrome from occurring, the post-operative diet may need to be modified.
+In severe cases of dumping syndrome, a patient may need medication or even surgery.

 Other Complications and Risks

-Some other possible complications or risks include: perforation of the stomach or intestines, injury to the spleen, bowel obstruction, pneumonia (fluid in the chest), heart attack, congestive heart failure, irregular heartbeat, stroke, eating disorders, postoperative depression, urinary tract infection, allergic reaction to post-operative medications, gallbladder disease, ulcers, anemia, weight gain and weakness.
+Other possible complications or risks include: perforation of the stomach or intestines, injury to the spleen, bowel obstruction, pneumonia (fluid in the chest), heart attack, congestive heart failure, irregular heartbeat, stroke, eating disorders, postoperative depression, urinary tract infection, allergic reaction to post-operative medications, gallbladder disease, ulcers, anemia, weight gain, and weakness.